Sugar

 By-product of refining sugarcane or sugarbeet into sucrose.

-Roughly speaking, you can boil much of the plant to get much of the sugar out, and molasses is what is left.
-Exactly how messy that is depends on what you put in.
+Roughly speaking, when you boil much of the plant to separate out much of the sugar out, molasses is what is left.

 (TODO: difference between sugarbeet molasses and sugarcane molasses?)